 Predictive Dialer Abandonment Rate Rules in Management

-This is probably the most critical thing that you need to watch out for when you are running a predictive dialer.
-You are not allowed to go over three percent on your abandonment rate for each individual campaign over a 30-day period, from the beginning of the campaign until 30 days later.
-After thirty days it resets and then you are measured for another 30-day time period.
+Abandonment rates are probably the most critical issue to review when you are using a predictive dialer.
+You are not allowed to go over three percent (3%) on your abandonment rate for each individual campaign over a 30-day period, from the beginning of the campaign until 30 days later.
+After thirty days, the abandonment rate resets and then you are measured for another 30-day time period.
 You are able to go over the 3% for a day or even for a week, but by the end of that period you need to bring your abandonment rate down to three percent or less.

 Predictive Dialer Call Recording Rules